You’ve been trying to hire a regional sales leader for months.

 4. Cease the avalanche of recruiting agencies.
 You may have bet that lackadaisically tossing your job to an ocean of recruiters would generate momentum, free advertising, and a pipeline of golden resumes.
 Dangerous idea.
 The mass marketing approach creates a negative ripple effect harming your brand:

-“Yeah, I heard about those guys, I get calls from random recruiters trying to pitch them all the time.
-Weren’t they recruiting for that role last year?
+“Yeah, I heard about those guys, weren’t they recruiting for that same role last year?
+I get calls from random recruiters trying to pitch them all the time.
 I see that posting all over the place.
 Sounds like a cattle call.
-Why is it still open?
+Why is it open again?
 Why can’t they hire?
-What’s with the Hiring Manager?
-What’s wrong with the company?
-Have any of the reps even made their number?
+What’s wrong with the Founding Team?
+What’s wrong with the product?
+Have they even closed any business?
 Sounds like a lotta churn.
 Nah, pass.”

 If that sounds like a nightmare scenario, keep in mind – it’s likely happening now.
 A quick trip to Glassdoor might amplify your worry.
 In our age of transparency, competitors and customers are also downwind of your recruiting activity.
 Be discerning with the agencies you use.
 You have the power to stop and make it right.

 1. Be excellent at phone screening.
 Dedicate space each week to support quality conversations.
 When you talk with folks, slow down, listen, and engage.
 Give this individual your attention.
 Create buffers in your calendar if you have a time management problem.
 Hold conversations with grace.
-You should know within 10 minutes on the phone with a sales candidate if he has 90% of what it takes to do the job.
-Provide data upfront they are looking for: comp plan, points paid on deals, territory, reason for hire, and what ghosts may be hiding in your business.
+You should know within 10 minutes on the phone with a sales leader if he has 90% of what it takes to do the job.
+Provide data upfront they are looking for: level of autonomy and ownership in role, true pipeline value, resources and marketing support, comp and equity, and above all be honest about what gremlins may be hiding in your business.
 Your line of questioning should align specifically with your Performance Profile and keep your call agenda on track.
 You should be functioning in sales mode with anticipation to ignite courtship.
 Candidates will either convert into brand ambassadors or light up the Internet about how much you suck.
 Choose courtship.

 2. Improve the Candidate Experience.
 Candidates should be met with the same care as customers.
+Most emphatically at the leadership level.
 Identify mutual ground.
 Create excitement.
 Follow up.
 Close the loop.
 Invite them to network.
 Lead by example and require the same from your team.
 Your next dynamite hire could very well be a gift from the candidate who did not make the cut but thought highly of you and his interview experience.
 Your Employer Brand is significantly influenced by word on the street.